 Tuition.
 For students not residents of the State of New York the tuition in the Veterinary College is two hundred dollars a year, payable \$110 at the beginning of the first term and \$90 at the beginning of the second term.
 Tuition is free to residents of the State of New York.
 The law governing the administration of the College provides that "no tuition fee shall be required of a student pursuing the regular veterinary course who for a year or more immediately preceding his admission to said veterinary college shall have been a resident of this State."
-A limited number of tuition scholarships are available to non-residents; see Scholarships, page 15.
-Students are advised to consult the General Information Number
+A limited number of tuition scholarships are available to non-residents; see Scholarships, page 14.